 1. Each team must turn in a roster of four (4) shooters, before the first night of league play.
 This is an open league, so both men and women can be on the teams.

 2. A minimum of two (2) regular shooters, must shoot every week.
 If you shoot with less than two regulars, YOU FORFEIT.
 If you have to make a sub a regular, you must call or come to Allied Games and have it changed on your team card.

-3. Subs must be in by the tenth week of the season.
-None will be allowed after.
+3. Subs must be in by the last 4 weeks of the season.

 4. If a person shoots on your team once, that person is locked into your team, even if you didn’t specify them as a sub.